uq-pupeter/jsonize/README.md

 ### Static mapping using a JSON file

-A Jsonize static mapping is defined using a JSON file that follows the [Jsonize Schema](https://github.com/eurocontrol-swim/jsonize/blob/master/jsonize/schema/jsonize-map.schema.json) and consists of an array of XML node to JSON node mappings, represented in the JSON Schema with the `NodeMap` object.
+A Jsonize static mapping is defined using a JSON file that follows the [Jsonize Schema](https://github.com/eurocontrol-swim/jsonize/blob/master/jsonize/schema/jsonize-map.schema.json) and consists of an array of node mappings, represented in the JSON Schema with the `NodeMap` object.

-A simple `NodeMap` object takes the following form:
+A simple `NodeMap` object that maps an XML attribute into a JSON value takes the following form:

 ```json
 {